 As intrigued as she was by the entertainment industry, Jess would soon realize that there was another area of law about which she would become even more passionate.
 While at Belmont Law, Jess participated in the American Inn of Court and the Family Law Society where she began to learn about the practice of family law.
 This reminded Jess of her involvement with Court Appointed Special Advocates (CASA) during her undergraduate years.
 She considered the impact that she had seen the program have on youth in the Juvenile Court System.
 Jess was drawn to the idea that she could use her law degree to advocate for these same children and their families.

 Jess kept in touch with Sarah Reist (now Digby) as Sarah transitioned her firm to Digby Family Law, PLC.
-Jess came to work at Digby Family Law at the end of her third year of law school.
+Jess graduated from Belmont College of Law in 2017 with her Juris Doctorate and a Certificate in Music and Entertainment Law.
+At the end of her third year of law school, Jess came to work at Digby Family Law.
 Due to the recent transition, Digby Family Law was not looking to hire a new associate.
 However, Jess was now certain that she wanted to practice family law, and she was determined to learn as much as she could while she studied for the bar exam.
-Digby Family Law, PLC quickly came to rely on Jess’s impressive research and drafting abilities and her unique insight.
+Digby Family Law, PLC quickly came to rely on Jess's impressive research and drafting abilities and her unique insight.
 It did not take long for the firm to realize that it would be an incredible loss for Jess to seek alternate employment as planned.
 As soon as Jess passed the bar exam, Digby Family Law, PLC was thrilled to formally add her as a permanent member of the team.

 The creativity that first drew Jess to the entertainment industry is now one of her greatest strengths in the practice of family law.
 Jess knows that not all families are the same, so she develops individualized approaches based on each client's unique needs.
 When faced with cookie-cutter statutes, Jess uses her background in business to find creative solutions for her clients.

-In her spare time, Jess has always believed in giving back to her community.
-Jess has been volunteering with the Hugh O’Brian Youth Leadership Organization (HOBY) since 2008.
-Within HOBY, Jess serves as the PR Director and works with High School sophomores at the summer seminar to develop their leadership skills through community service.
+In her spare time, Jess likes to give back to her community.
+Jess volunteers and supports the Hugh O'Brian Youth Leadership Organization (HOBY) which she has been involved with since 2008.
 Additionally, Jess is a Rescue Foster with Big Fluffy Dog Rescue.
+Jess resides with her husband and two rescue dogs in Nashville.